anet-be/lua-yottadb/README.md

 ## Intro by example

-Full usage is documented [here](docs/yottadb.html), but here are some examples to get you started.
+There is [full documentation here](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb.html), but here are some examples to get you started.

 Let's tinker with setting some database values in different ways: